SANdood/Ecobee-Suite/README.md

 - **Hold Type:** If not specified, this will default to the setting on the thermostat itself.
 Some of the helper SmartApps allow you to customize this for specific operations.
 - **Polling Interval:** 1 minute if you are using Helper SmartApps to react to thermostat conditions (like changing to heating/cooling, or running a specific Program/Climate); otherwise 2-5 minutes might be sufficient.
 - **Decimal Precision:** One of the reasons I created this in the first place is to get more precision out of the thermostat.
 If you set this to 1 decimal position, you'll understand better how the thermostat is reacting to your environment, and when "72°" is really "72.4°".
-- **Debug Level:** Although the default is 3, I tend to run with this set to 2 because I've optimized this level to provide the most basic of operational status in the Live Logging monitor.
+- **Debug Level:** I tend to run with this set to 2 because I've optimized this level to provide the most basic of operational status in the Live Logging monitor.
 -

 > **NOTE 1**: It may take a few minutes for the new devices to show up in the list and for them to populate their displays.
 You should try refreshing the list if they are not there (pull down on the list).
 In extreme cases, you may have to restart the SmartThings app on your mobile device to update the list.
 You should only have to do this once.<br/>